G’day from Milan,

 Here’s the scenario at all levels of our game…

 Most 2nd serves in the Ad court are a kick to the backhand wing of a right-handed player.
 It either goes body backhand or out wide.
-The goal of the server is to either pull the returner off the court, make the serve jump up high out of the strike zone, or jam them up, making the returner have to move away from the ball.
+The goal of the server is to either pull the returner off the court, make the serve jump up high out of the strike zone, or jam them up, making the returner move away from the ball.

 This 2nd serve is an absolute corker.
 It lands short and wide and kicks up high to Jiri’s backhand return.
 It’s a nightmare to deal with.

-But, as you will see from this slow-motion video, Jiri gets his body into the perfect position and actually hits a sharp-angle winner off it.
+But, as you will see from this slow-motion video, Jiri gets his body into the perfect position and hits a sharp-angle winner off it.

 Check out the slow-motion video.
 It has three parts.